 In what appears to be the final volume of Dark Horse's reprinting of nearly the entirety of Matt Wagner's seminal 1980s indie comic Grendel (though word has just come forth that, perhaps inevitably, Wagner will be writing and drawing a three-issue prestige format Shadow/Grendel crossover mini-series), we are presented with the culmination of plot lines first hinted at in the very beginning of the title’s second Comico-published run (1986-1990), Wagner and illustrator Pat McEown's War Child mini-series (1992-93), Wagner's Devil's Quest back-ups in the 1990s spin-off anthology series Grendel Tales (1994-97) and the Greg Rucka-penned and Wagner-illustrated Grendel novel Past Prime (2000).

-Grendel has its beginnings in the early-1980s black-and-white comic book boom, an amateurish, minor interest title published from March 1983 to February 1984 by the then-upstart company Comico.
-Ostensibly the story of an assassin-for-hire named Hunter Rose, Wagner took his inspiration from pulp characters Diabolik and The Shadow, and, in the startlingly experimental and masterful back-ups of his first Mage series, The Hero Discovered (1985-1987) (itself benefitting from a significant maturation in style mid-way through its run) Wagner subsequently refashioned Rose as a criminal mastermind and celebrated author.
+Grendel has its beginnings in the early-1980s black-and-white comic book boom, a minor interest title published from March 1983 to February 1984 by the then-upstart company Comico.
+Ostensibly the story of an assassin-for-hire named Hunter Rose, Wagner took his inspiration from pulp characters Diabolik and The Shadow and, in the startlingly experimental and masterful back-ups of his first Mage series, The Hero Discovered (1985-1987) (itself benefiting from a significant maturation in style mid-way through its run) Wagner subsequently refashioned Rose as a criminal mastermind and celebrated author.
 The initial black-and-white series, which Wagner now refers to as a "rough draft" (it was not included in the first volume of the Omnibus series, Hunter Rose , though it was reprinted in the non-canon Grendel Archives, a standalone volume published in 2007, the twenty-fifth anniversary of the character's inception) was cancelled due to Comico's financial troubles at the time.

 Part-way through the run of the second Comico series run, Mireault asked Wagner what would happen if the "spirit" of Grendel, which had by then "infected" individuals Spar and Li Sung, instead came to infect an entire population.
 This suggestion inspired Wagner to substantially alter the concept and scale of the comic, catapulting it to the far future of the 26th century; Rose's story took place in the 20th century while Spar, Li Sung and Capt.
 Wiggins' storylines were set sometime in a mostly-recognizable early 21st century.

-The Incubation Years, as they later came to be known, set the tone and plot for what followed, to the extent that the Grendel mythos can be said to occupy two almost wholly distinct periods: that of the early, character-driven stories of Spar, Li Sung and Capt.
-Wiggins, collected in the second Dark Horse Omnibus, The Legacy, and the large-scale epics of the third Omnibus, Orion's Reign, centered around the reign of the first Grendel-Khan Orion Assante, and which collects The Incubation Years (the first time those issues have been reprinted; the original art had deteriorated too much for earlier technology to successfully reprint them), God and the Devil and Devil's Reign.
+The Incubation Years, as they later came to be known, set the tone and plot for what followed, to the extent that the Grendel mythos can be said to occupy two wholly distinct periods: that of the early, character-driven stories of Spar, Li Sung and Capt.
+Wiggins, collected in the second Dark Horse Omnibus, The Legacy, and the large-scale epics of the third Omnibus, Orion's Reign, centered around the reign of the first Grendel-Khan Orion Assante, which also collects The Incubation Years (the first time those issues have been reprinted; the original art had deteriorated too much for earlier technology to successfully reprint them), God and the Devil and Devil's Reign.

 The Incubation Years not only explores the expansion of this Grendel infection, contrasted with a similar infection of vampires (the metaphor is taken to painful lengths in the flip-flopping narrative of Devil's Reign), but also manages to explore such heady ideas as political and papal corruption and environmental and social collapse.
 Numerous mini-series, one-shots and crossovers appeared in subsequent years, each of them exponentially expanding an increasingly labyrinthine Grendel mythos.

-The volume does happily include the re-colored version of Devil By the Deed, the entirety of the two mini-series Black, White and Red (1998-99) and Red, White and Black (2002) (written by Wagner and drawn by an assortment of illustrators; somewhat of a mixed bag), and Wagner's ultimately disappointing Behold the Devil (2007-2008), which is disappointing in part because it is drawn in Wagner's post-Aerialist (1990) cartoon-style, which, while it works well with some of Wagner's later superhero work, similarly marred his Mage sequel The Hero Defined (1997-99).
+The volume does happily include the re-colored version of Devil By the Deed, the entirety of the two mini-series Black, White and Red (1998-99) and Red, White and Black (2002) (written by Wagner and drawn by an assortment of illustrators; somewhat of a mixed bag), and Wagner's ultimately disappointing Behold the Devil (2007-2008), disappointing in part because it is drawn in Wagner's post-Aerialist (1990) cartoon-style, which, while it works well with some of Wagner's later superhero work, similarly marred his Mage sequel The Hero Defined (1997-99).

 This cartoony style jars with the expressionistic Grendel and, oddly, seems a bit of a throwback to Wagner's earlier, amateurish pencil-work on the original Grendel series and the first third of Mage.
 For me, the pinnacle of Wagner's achievement, both narratively and stylistically, came between 1985 and 1989, with Mage's latter two-thirds (roughly issues 6-15), Devil By the Deed, Wagner's highly experimental Rose contributions to the second Grendel series (issues 16-19) and the first Batman/Grendel crossovers (published in 1993, but written and drawn in 1988-89).